 Gosh, I have a lot of pet peeves, I know.
 But I sit here and read manuscripts all day.
 That’s what I do.
 Tens of thousands of them.
 And so I see a lot of common trends and writer mistakes that I know you don’t because you don’t read nearly as many different potential books as I do.
 It’s an issue of context.

 A lot of people seem to think that the bulk of their characterizing work or word choice craft in picture books comes down to alliterating.
 And that’s it.
 Just name him Sammy Skunk and kick up your feet because your work here is done!
 Right?
 Not quite.
 And “Sammy Skunk skips smilingly down the springtime sage-speckled slope” is all you have to do in order to nail that pesky concept of voice!
 Right?
 Again…not really.

-Alliteration Doesn’t Add As Much As You Think to a Manuscript
+Alliteration Doesn’t Add As Much As You Think to a Picture Book Manuscript

-But more and more, I get picture book manuscripts that lean way too heavily on alliteration in order to “accomplish” (so thinks their author) both character and voice.
+But more and more, I get alliteration picture book submissions that lean way too heavily on alliteration in order to “accomplish” (so thinks their author) both character and voice.
 It’s a lot like rhyme.
 A lot of writers remember rhyme in picture books, so they think they have to write in rhyme.
-A lot of writers see alliteration in PBs, so they alliterate.
+A lot of writers see picture book alliteration on the shelves, so they alliterate.
 Both cause scribes to contort themselves into a type of sentence pretzel of unnatural language.

-Picture books are my absolute favorite manuscripts to work on.
-If you’re using alliteration but suspect you could do better, hire me as your picture book editor.
+Picture books are some of my favorite manuscripts to work on.
+If you’re using alliteration (or other cliché techniques) but suspect you could do better, hire me as your picture book editor.
 We’ll figure out your unique writing voice.